Bear vs. Shark: Post Bear vs. Shark

-The band contributed a track called "Victoria Iceberg" to the Masters of Horror Soundtrack.

-Marc Paffi is also lead singer of Bars of Gold with fellow member Brandon Moss.

 Mike Muldoon and John Gaviglio together with help of Mark Maynard have started a band project called Cannons, centralized in Brooklyn.

 Right Now, You're in the Best of Hands... and Terrorhawk were released on vinyl by Friction Records, with Right Now, You're in the Best of Hands included two previously unreleased tracks, "California Hot Seat" (originally heard on the (1653 EP) and "June 7".
 Also, a special picture disc version of Terrorhawk was released, with artwork by Jeff VandenBerg.

 Marc Paffi recorded vocals for the song "1999" on the band If He Dies He Dies release Conquistador on Friction Records.

 Marc Paffi, Mike Muldoon, and Brandon Moss started a band together called Champions of History.

 Brandon Moss is also a member of the band Wildcatting.
 In addition to Wildcatting, Brandon Moss also plays horns in Don't Stand So Close To Me, a jazz/fusion ensemble that mixes solid hits from The Police.